unusep/main/docs/UserGuide.md

 [//]: # (@@author A0139401N)
 ## About Us
-Living in the modern and fast-paced world nowadays, we are constantly overwhelemed with tasks to do.
+Living in the modern and fast-paced world nowadays, we are constantly overwhelmed with tasks to do.
 Many people face the problem of time management as the traditional methods prove to be little effective.
 That is what Do-er List aims to solve.

 Do-er List is a task manager that is designed for students and office workers.
 It is a beginner-friendly desktop program that aids you in the planning and completion of your daily tasks.
 It does not matter if you are planning a big birthday surprise event or recurring task of handling the laundry every now and then, Do-er List is here to resolve your problems.